sakhan/employee-directory/README.md

 * There are only two login accounts that are hard coded in an in-memory database.
 Ideally these would be part of the schema and each employee would have a corresponding account.
 Note: There are 30,000 employees but only 2 logins.
 * There are no errors being displayed in the UI and are silently ignored.
 * Unit test coverage is lacking.
+* Configure h2 DB to persist on disk as opposed to in-memory, so data is persisted across server runs.